adobe/spectrum-web-components/packages/help-text/README.md

 Good, descriptive help text includes 1-2 short sentences of information such as:

 -   An overall description of an input field or controls
--   Hints for what kind of information needs to be input or selected
+-   Hints for what kind of information needs to be inputted or selected
 -   Specific formatting examples or requirements

 #### Ensure help text and field are share the same root